magic0whi/notebook/contents/cpp-notes/cpp-notes.md

      std::println("{}", arr.get_size());
    }
    ```
-3. The keyword `typename` clearify something that is a type.
+3. The keyword `typename` clarify something that is a type.

    C++20 makes `typename` optional on where nothing but a dependent type name can appear
    ```cpp